-Known by the community's earliest residents more than 20 years ago, 380-odd fresh food vendors carried on trade and commerce alongside Toul Tompoung Market.
-Fostering an entrepreneurial ethos that continues to this day, municipal authorities relocated the market in 2008 atop a sprawling 12,000 square metres of land opposite the future Boeung Trabek Plaza.
-"New Boeung Trabek Market" later relocated onto the grounds of Boeung Trabek Plaza permanently in 2014, inspiring a reimagining of traditional Khmer markets or farmers markets for a new generation.
-Today, the Market Operator continues leading the way to a food-secure future with basic yet aspirational community-based retail formats, including its open-air grocery & fresh produce markets.
+Known by the community's earliest residents more than 20 years ago, hundreds of predominantly women vendors carried on trade and commerce outside Toul Tompoung Market.
+Local authorities relocated the vendors in 2008 atop a sprawling 12,000 square metres plot opposite the future site of Boeung Trabek Plaza.
+The "New Boeung Trabek Market" as it was known locally, closed permanently as vendors began leasing stalls on the grounds of Boeung Trabek Plaza in 2014, reinvigorating traditional market-inspired retail for the entrepreneurial ambitions of our next generation.

-Our traditional market heritage today means keeping local food systems strong by helping families to buy nutritious Khmer produce like fresh fish, fruits & vegetables, often at the most affordable prices in Phnom Penh due to competitive trading and distribution systems built over time.
+Harnessing private sector investment funds to develop retail infrastructure for lease, we seek to keep local food systems strong by enabling families to buy nutritious Khmer produce like fresh fish, fruits & vegetables, often at the most affordable prices in Phnom Penh due to efficient and competitive trading and distribution systems built over time within the community.
 Equally important, our vital role in food security within Phnom Penh and income resilience for farmers all across Cambodia enables us to help lead health and hygiene standards higher by our example.

-Khmer-owned and operated, Boeung Trabek Plaza places environmental and social well-being at the core of its real estate activities.
-It is part of a $13m mixed-use development that began with bringing affordable residential communities to former swamplands.
-Today that ethos lives on within experienced property management teams envisioning a future that will be local, digital and sustainable, as it continues delivering long-term economic value to the community, employees and shareholders.
+Khmer-owned and independently operated, Boeung Trabek Plaza places environmental and social well-being at the core of its real estate development activities.
+Conceived as a retail mall within a mixed-used residential development comprising hundreds of shophouses and apartment blocks surrounding the Plaza, with aspirational planning for an integrated hotel/condominium underway, Boeung Trabek Plaza is a valuable asset well-positioned for long-term returns as Phnom Penh's population of middle-income dwellers continues to grow.
+Today, experienced property management teams envision a future that will be local, digital and sustainable as it continues to drive long-term economic returns for collaborators, the tenant community, employees and shareholders.